 Metal Removal

 Both end mills and face mills can be used for metal removal.
 However, face mills have a significantly higher metal removal rate.
-As a result, face milling is the better CNC face milling operations for roughing and removing material on a large scale from a workpiece.
+As a result, milling is the better CNC face milling operations for roughing and removing material on a large scale from a workpiece.

 Precision and Details